 Prescription drug abuse is an issue anytime a person uses a medication in a way other than what the prescription bottle says.
 This means that a person may begin taking twice his or her dosage to feel the effects of the medication.
 There are some people who begin mixing the medication with alcohol or other drugs.
 Even taking someone else’s prescription for legitimate pain is a form of abuse because a doctor didn’t prescribe it.

 Abusing prescription medications like codeine is a very slippery slope.
 It can lead to addiction very quickly.
 These medications release pleasure chemicals in the brain, and eventually, the brain tells you it needs more.
 The brain of someone with an addiction may say something along the lines of, “Hey, remember how the pills made you feel good?
 Do that when you’re sad.”
 The brain begins to try to justify using prescription medications for many other reasons.

 Every time you turn to a prescription drug to solve one of your problems, the habit of abuse gets even stronger.
 Eventually, you lose control, and your brain goes on autopilot.
 Everything you do revolves around using medications.
 When this begins to happen, you should consider going into treatment to get help.
 Whether you’re in pain or are just abusing the medication, prescription drug treatment can help you begin a new life.

 The Benefit of Addiction Programs

-If you’ve found that you can’t stop using prescription medications, give Pinnacle Peak a call today at 866.262.0531.
+If you’ve found that you can’t stop using prescription medications, give Crestview Recovery a call today at 866.262.0531.
 Let us get you back on track to a healthy life through one of our addiction programs.